coderbolu/workflow/README.md

 Approaches to web design
 -Desktop approach
 -Mobile approach
- The mobile first approach is the best way to start your design but one can really start with anyone.
+ The mobile first approach is the best way to start your design, i.e building for mobile screen first before any other one, but one can really start with anyone.